 Summer Session II: June 6 - June 17, 2016 (on-campus studies)

 Between the fall and spring semesters, students will work with their advisors to identify their capstone project - the final project that is to be completed during the final summer session.

 An internship will be required for students in the program that do not have adequate work experience to have the requirement waived.
 The decision to waive the requirement or not will be made on a case-by-case basis based on the professional resume submitted with the application.
 Admission letters will indicate whether or not the internship has been waived for each applicant.

 A total of 30 credit hours will be taken over the course of the year to complete the Master of Arts in Performing Arts Administration.

-Coursework for this program will be taught online during the traditional academic year (August through May).
-For 2 weeks prior to the academic year (July 21 to August 2) and 2 weeks just after the academic year (May 25 to June 21), however, students will be required to be on campus in Chicago for in-person coursework and networking opportunities.
+Coursework for this program will be taught online during the traditional academic year (September through April).
+Students will be required to be on campus in Chicago for both summer sessions detailed above.
+Coursework will be intensive during these periods, meeting Monday through Friday almost all day.
+There will also be evening and weekend commitments periodically.
 The Master of Arts in Performing Arts Administration faculty will also be on campus during these periods of time.

 For students not currently living in the Chicago metropolitan area, campus housing will be made available during these periods of time.
 The Office of Enrollment and Student Services is also happy to assist in recommending neighborhoods around the city where students may look for temporary housing.

 Online coursework will not require students to be online at specific times.
 Rather, readings will be available and may be completed based on the student's schedule.
 Readings and assignments will have deadlines for completion, and students will also be required to log into their personal portal to make comments on message boards about topics being discussed.